-2) Metabolic Experiment.
-The experimental procedure is designed to measure skeletal muscle amino acid transporter expression and function, whole body and muscle amino acid kinetics, muscle protein synthesis and proteolysis.
-The subjects will be studied in the post-absorptive state, after an overnight stay in the ITS-CRC.
-After admission, subjects will be given dinner at approximately 18:00 and a snack at approximately 21:00, after which they will be allowed only water ad libitum.
-At approximately 05:00 we will insert: an antecubital forearm venous catheter for systemic infusions; at approximately 07:00 we will insert a retrograde venous catheter in the opposite hand placed in a heating pad for arterialized blood draws; at approximately 09:00 we will attempt to place a pediatric central catheter in the femoral vein for blood draws.
-Subsequently, we will start a primed-continuous infusion of L-[ring-13C6]-phenylalanine, L-[5,5,5-2H3]-leucine, and [1-13C]-glycine to measure muscle protein turnover as well as the amino acid transport rates through LAT1 (Phe, Leu), SNAT2 (Gly), and PAT1 (Gly)^{55,93}.
+protein turnover as well as the amino acid transport rates through LAT1 (Phe, Leu), SNAT2 (Gly), and PAT1 (Gly)^{55,93}.
+To reach the intracellular space, amino acids have to first be transported across the endothelium and then across the muscle fiber membrane66.
 To reduce risks we will use arterialized blood samples, rather than arterial blood, to measure arterial amino acid concentrations and enrichments.
 This method has been previously validated for amino acid and other metabolite concentrations8, and we have preliminary data indicating that it is also valid for amino acid enrichments.
-After an approximately 4-hr baseline period, subjects will ingest the amino acid mixture, as a bolus.
-The mixture will contain EAA in the pattern found in animal protein22 and will be enriched with L-[ring-13C6]-phenylalanine, L-[5,5,5-2H3]-leucine to maintain the isotopic steady state22 (labeled glycine will not be added because glycine is not included in the oral mixture).
+Whenever possible we will also perform a Flow Mediated Dilation test to detect endothelial function using Doppler Ultrasound and Near Infrared Spectroscopy.
+After an approximately 4-hr baseline period, subjects will ingest the assigned amino acid mixture, as a bolus.
+The mixture will contain EAA in the pattern found in animal protein22 and will be enriched with L-[ring-13C6]-phenylalanine, L-[5,5,5-2H3]-leucine to maintain the isotopic steady state22 (labeled glycine will not be added because it is not included in the oral mixture).
 Large vessel blood flow will be measured by Doppler^{86,87}.
 Microvascular nutritive flow is emerging as a potential regulator of muscle amino acid and protein metabolism85-87.
-Thus, whenever possible we will perform a Flow Mediated Dilation (FMD) test to detect endothelial function using Doppler Ultrasound and Near Infrared Spectroscopy.
+Thus, we will measure it in the basal state (see above) and after amino acid ingestion using Near Infrared Spectroscopy (NIRS) and measuring blood flow using Doppler Ultrasound.
 Frequent blood samples will be collected during the last hour of the basal period and the first and third hour of the amino acid period to measure amino acid concentrations and enrichments, glucose, insulin, cytokines and endothelin-1.
 T2DM is characterized by hyperglycemia, hyperinsulinemia, inflammation and endothelial dysfunction, which may have an impact on muscle protein metabolism^{69,86}.
 Additional serum samples will also be collected and stored for future analyses (e.g. other hormonal assays, proteomics, metabolomics).
-Up to two muscle biopsies will be taken in each period to measure pertinent parameters including amino acid and protein kinetic parameters, cross-sectional area, cell signaling, novel regulatory pathways, and gene expression (see Analytical Methods).
+Two muscle biopsies will be taken in each period to measure all pertinent amino acid and protein kinetic parameters, cross-sectional area, cell signaling, novel regulatory pathways, and gene expression (see Analytical Methods).
 A portion of the biopsies will be collected for immunohistochemistry.
 A third incision may be made should the need arise.
 At the end of the experiment catheters will be removed and subjects will be given a meal.
+The metabolic study will take approximately 8 hours.